unit8co/darts/CONTRIBUTING.md

     - For [Black](https://black.readthedocs.io/en/stable/integrations/editors.html)
     - For other integrations please look at the documentation for your editor

-### Developement environment on Mac with Apple Silicon M1 processor (arm64 architecture)
+### Development environment on Mac with Apple Silicon M1 processor (arm64 architecture)

-Please follow the procedure decribed in [INSTALL.md](https://github.com/unit8co/darts/blob/master/INSTALL.md#test-environment-appple-m1-processor) to set up a x_64 emulated environment.
+Please follow the procedure described in [INSTALL.md](https://github.com/unit8co/darts/blob/master/INSTALL.md#test-environment-appple-m1-processor) to set up a x_64 emulated environment.
 For the development environment, instead of installing Darts with `pip install darts`, instead go to the darts cloned repo location and install the packages with: `pip install -r requirements/dev-all.txt`.
 If necessary, follow the same steps to setup libomp for lightgbm.